-- (5) Electronic signature creation data may be duplicated for back-up purposes only to the extent strictly necessary to ensure continuity of the service. - (6) The HSMs must be initialised and operated according to their Common Criteria EAL4+ certification. - (7) Only those cryptographic algorithms and key sizes listed in section five shall be used for the creation of qualified electronic signatures.
+- (4) External authentication mechanisms, which are used to authenticate a user in order to create a qualified electronic signature or seal, shall correspond to an authentication means equivalent to EC Implementing Regulation 2015/1502 for assurance level substantial or higher21. - (5) Electronic signature or seal creation data may be duplicated for back-up purposes only to the extent strictly necessary to ensure continuity of the service. - (6) The HSMs must be initialised and operated according to their Common Criteria EAL4+ certification. - (7) Only those cryptographic algorithms and key sizes listed in section five shall be used for the creation of qualified electronic signatures.